behrica/clj-polyglot-app/README.md

    This can happen by ssh into the container and execute `bin/launchpad`
 4. We need to make sure, that the nrepl  port is available to our local Emacs

+### Usage with Devpod
-In my view, usage of [devpod](https://devpod.sh) is currently the simplest way to get 1) and 3) done and works in the same way for devcontainer running localy or remotely (like on a ssh remote host , in Kubernetes or other runtimes) But a more manual approach using [devcontainer-cl](https://github.com/devcontainers/cli) and manual port forwarding with `ssh` is possible as well.
+In my view, usage of [devpod](https://devpod.sh) is currently the simplest way to get 1) and 3) done and works in the same way for devcontainer running localy or remotely (like on a ssh remote host , in Kubernetes or other Docker runtimes) But a more manual approach using [devcontainer-cl](https://github.com/devcontainers/cli) and manual port forwarding with `ssh -L ...` is possible as well.

 ### Steps when using Emacs and devpod
 1) `devpod up .` in code directory or even pointing to GitHub directly which builds and starts container if needed.
     The location where to run the Docker container can be choosen from "local Docker", remote Docker on ssh host, Kubernetes and others
 3) `devpod ssh .` to login into container (setups the port forwarding as well) and run `bin/launchpad`  which starts nREPL sever on port 12345
-4) In Emacs open files from inside container via TRAMP `/ssh:xxxxx`
+4) In Emacs open files from inside container via TRAMP `/ssh:xxxxx` or open the local files
 5) In Emacs run `cider-connect` to `localhost:12345`

 Step 1) generates as well a new host entry in `.ssh/config` for ease of use for `ssh` .
 This makes as well all devcontainers (whereever they run) accessible